Femli/aem-assessment/README.md

-# Project - Roman Numeral Conversion App
+# Roman Numeral Conversion App

 ![Roman Tablet](/public/roman-tablet.png)

-The Roman Numeral Conversion App application takes any Western-Arabic Numbers (range 1-3999) and prints out the Roman Number equivalent.
+The application takes any Western-Arabic Numbers (range 1-3999) and prints out the Roman Number equivalent.
 This is a lightweight application meant to run locally in your system.

 This app consists of a Node.js backend service running on port 8080 and a React frontend running on port 3000.